xc308/XC_Work/README.md

 - Iain Steison recommended using optimParallel() for parallel L-BFGS-B optimization on the CPU.
 - David Llewellyn-Jones helped set up the HPC resource and answered lots of elementary questions regarding Baskerville HPC.
-- Ryan Chan reminded the XC that traditional R code will not automatically utilize GPU resources even when run on HPC.
+- Ryan Chan reminded XC that traditional R code will not automatically utilize GPU resources even when run on HPC.